ONSdigital/sdp-static-website-template/content/accessibility.md

 # Accessibility statement

-This accessibility statement applies to the Office for National Statistics (ONS) Statistical Methods Library.
+This accessibility statement applies to the Office for National Statistics (ONS) Static Website Template.

 We want as many people as possible to be able to use the website.
 If you have a disability, [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use.